 Bid Adjudication Committee Rules

-According to Treasury Regulation 16A6.2 a Government Entity’s supply chain management system must, inter alia, provide for the adjudication of bids through a committee; the establishment, composition and functioning of bid specification; evaluation and adjudication committees; and the selection of bid adjudication members.
+According to Treasury Regulation 16A6.2 a Government Entity's supply chain management system must, inter alia, provide for the adjudication of bids through a bid adjudication committee, the establishment, composition and functioning of bid specification, evaluation and adjudication committees and the selection of bid adjudication members.

-According to paragraph 2.4 of the Code of Conduct for Bid Adjudication Committees, the Bid Adjudication Committee must consider the recommendations/reports from the Bid Evaluation Committee and depending on the delegated powers make:
+According to paragraph 2.4 of the Code of Conduct for Bid Adjudication Committees, the Bid Adjudication Committee must consider the recommendations/reports of the Bid Evaluation Committee and depending on the delegated powers make:

 - a final award; or

 - a recommendation to the accounting officer / authority to make a final award; or

 - Make another recommendation to the accounting officer / authority on how to proceed with the relevant procurement.

 Furthermore the Bid adjudication committee must ensure that (paragraph 2.5):